Kyjor/JulGame.jl/README.md

-# What is Kryogen?
+# What is julgame?
-Kryogen is a game engine based on the julia programming language with the help of SDL2.
+julgame is a game engine based on the julia programming language with the help of SDL2.
 Users are able to build their projects out to windows .exe files at the moment.

 # How to build the platformer project